 That is the hope of Advent: that He who promised is faithful.
 Faithful 2,000+ years ago, faithful today, and faithful in the days and years to come.

-Jesus came on that first Christmas, and He’s coming again.
-And as we await the second Advent, we can find a thrill of hope that only He could bring.
+Jesus came on that first Christmas, and He’s surely coming again.
+And as we await the second Advent, we can find a thrill of hope that only Christ could bring.